pingao2019/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

+Answer:

-Answer: The total floors number is  n. if floors  >= f == egg broken; if floors < f == egg not broken.
+The total floors number is  n. f is the floor we are looking for. if the floors  >= f, egg broken; if the floor < f, egg not broken.
 To find this floor.

 My plan would use binary  searching algorithms to save searching space time.
 I will set floor == n/2 as the base . and check if the egg breaks from there.
-If I find  this floor where the egg == broken, it is still high, so repeatedly,  I will  search left branch until I find the floor which egg can not broken.
+If I find  this floor where the egg == broken, this floor is still high.
+So repeatedly,  I will  search left branch until I find the floor which egg can not broken.
 Binary  searching saves time and space than linear one.